The Gameroom

 I thought about constructing a pub shelf around the gameroom's central column.
 Instead I simply ordered some teak drink holders from a boating supplier.

-Here's an antique telephone I got from my father-in-law (who worked for Bell back in the day).
-I don't know anything about old phones, but it appears to be cobbled together from different parts.
+Here are some old electronic items I got from my father-in-law (who worked for Bell back in the day).
+The meter on the right requires AC power and runs on vacuum tubes.
+The phone is plugged in and works.
+I don't know anything about antique telephones, but it appears to be cobbled together from different parts.
 The wood box with the ringer is clearly not original.
-But it makes a cool gameroom fixture and it works!
+It all makes for an interesting gameroom display.

 The gameroom is powered from six outlet circuits.
-There are three 20 amp unswitched circuits for games and such.
-There are three 15 amp switched circuits for lamps and neon signs and the like.
+There are three unswitched circuits for games.
+There are three switched circuits for lamps and neons.
 I settled on the convention of double boxes distributed along the walls at four foot intervals.
 The left-side white outlets are unswitched.
 The right-side ivory outlets are switched and correspond to a bank of three ivory switches near the room's entrance.

 There's also a system of 2'x4' florescent ceiling fixtures when bright light is needed.